 So, are Facebook ad impressions the same as Google ad impressions?

-Does an ad view register if the banner image or video loads but the user clicks away?
+Does an ad view register if the banner image or video loads, but the user clicks away?
 And what about if your ad media is under the fold and the user never sees it?
 Does that mean you’ve paid for impressions on your campaigns even if it’s not been seen?
 And what about if a bot or web scraper visits a site?

 Yes, there are a lot of things to bear in mind.
 So let’s get stuck in….

-What is an ad impression
+What is an ad impression?

-An ad impression is any time that a video, banner or other CPM ad is loaded or served on screen.
-In theory this is on a visible part of the screen, or on a pop-up/pop-under which has been viewed.
+An ad impression is any time that a video, banner, or other CPM ad is loaded or served on screen.
+In theory, this is on a visible part of the screen, or on a pop-up/pop-under which has been viewed.

-Google’s definition of ad impressions is:
+Google’s definition of ad impressions is as follows:

 “An impression is counted each time your ad is shown on a search result page or other site on the Google Network.”

-Facebook define ad impressions as:
+Facebook defines ad impressions as:

 “An impression is counted as the number of times an instance of an ad is on screen for the first time.”